yazz/VisualJS/README.md

 ## Browser based IDE to build internal web apps
-Yazz Pilot is a tool for building internal web applications FAST!
-It can connect to Rest APIs, Postgres and other enterprise stuff, and uses JavaScript for scripting.
-There is a demo here (IDE only works on desktop Chrome right now although produced apps do work on iOS and Android):
+Yazz Pilot is a tool for building internal web applications.
+It can connect to Rest APIs, Postgres, etc and uses JavaScript for scripting.
+There is a demo here which works on desktop web browsers only:

 https://yazz.com/app/homepage.html
 <br/><br/><br/>